apache/beam/website/www/site/content/en/documentation/io/io-standards.md

 * To evaluate if the cost and performance of a specific I/O or dataflow template meets the customer’s business requirements.
-* To illustrate performance regressions/improvements to I/O or dataflow templates between code changes
+* To illustrate performance regressions and improvements to I/O or dataflow templates between code changes.
-* To help end customers estimate costs, plan capacity to meet their SLOs
+* To help end customers estimate costs and plan capacity to meet their SLOs.

 #### Dashboard

-Google performs the performance tests routinely for built-in I/Os and publishes them to an externally viewable dashboard for [Java](http://104.154.241.245/d/bnlHKP3Wz/java-io-it-tests-dataflow?orgId=1) and [Python](http://104.154.241.245/d/gP7vMPqZz/python-io-it-tests-dataflow?orgId=1).
+Google runs performance tests routinely for built-in I/Os and publishes them to an externally viewable dashboard for [Java](https://s.apache.org/beam-community-metrics/d/bnlHKP3Wz/java-io-it-tests-dataflow?orgId=1) and [Python](https://s.apache.org/beam-community-metrics/d/gP7vMPqZz/python-io-it-tests-dataflow?orgId=1).

 <p><img src="/images/io-standards/io-connector-performance-test-dashboard-screenshot.png" alt="Dataflow performance test dashboard" title="Dataflow performance test dashboard"></img>